Below is a list of cooperative projects and their key stakeholders.

 - 2020 – Training Program – Wastewater – Round 3

-The training for Round 3 commenced in October 2020 and aims to be completed by June 2021.
+The training for Round 3 commenced in October 2020 and was completed in June 2021.
 Upon successful completion of Round 3, operators will be awarded a Cert III in Water Industry Treatment – Wastewater and Certification under the WIOA National Certification framework.

 Round 3 comprises: